 Pearl (Lutzker) Seymore, Certificate, Interior Design ’56, writes “I went to Pratt thinking I was going to study residential design!
 The study of commercial interiors just blew me away!”
 Her first job was sorting fabrics at Michael Saphier Associates before she moved into a 20-year career in office furniture design and sales.
 In 1979, she set out on her own, establishing Pearl Seymore Design Associates, a two-person firm that took on projects ranging from refurbishing Atlantic Aviation at New Jersey’s Teterboro Airport to moving ADT from 1 World Trade Center to a 155,000-square-foot office in Parsippany, New Jersey.
 Seymore retired in 1989 and, at 95, continues to bask in the memories of a wonderful career.

-Henry Sanoff, BArch ’57; MArch ’62, was recognized for his professional contributions by Woxsen University in Hyderabad, India, which established a named chair professorship in architectural design in his honor.
+Henry Sanoff, BArch ’57; Master of Architecture ’62, was recognized for his professional contributions by Woxsen University in Hyderabad, India, which established a named chair professorship in architectural design in his honor.

 Ann Gillen, BID ’59, was featured in The New York Times, in a story on her numerous public artworks published on the occasion of her recent solo exhibition, Toward Civic Art.
 The show, up at Polina Berlin Gallery this past winter, presented, as writer Max Lakin said, “a neat entry into the philosophical ideal of art as a public good that undergirds her efforts.”
 The story described Gillen as “a total product of the city” whose mother had studied at Pratt before her.
 She went on to complete 30 public, private, and corporate commissions for sites across the city including Lincoln Center, CUNY’s Graduate School of Journalism, and the sidewalk outside 909 Third Avenue.